• Skip to primary navigation

 • Chinese Braised Eggplant 紅燒茄子

-After eating lots of heavy, rich, and deep-fried foods, a great way to reduce heat is with a bowl of this liver-detoxing Chinese Sweet Mung Bean Soup 綠豆沙 or Hawthorn Goji Berry Tea Digestion Tea 山楂杞子茶 that aids digestion.
+After eating lots of heavy, rich, and deep-fried foods, reduce heat with chrysanthemum honeysuckle tea for inflamed throats, liver-detoxing Chinese Sweet Mung Bean Soup 綠豆沙 or Hawthorn Goji Berry Tea Digestion Tea 山楂杞子茶 for food stagnation - each addresses different aspects of post-indulgence recovery.

 I'd love to see how you went with my recipes!
 Leave a comment below or tag me on Instagram @INSTANOMSS #INSTANOMSS.